dgmouris/crappy-jeopardy/README.md

 - The first step to do so is to install the packages required in the project (I've already done this but just exaplain my project) pipenv install channels channels_redis

-- In the installed apps I included my "apps.questions" which is where I create my consumers (basically you can think of this as websocket views)
+- In the installed apps I included my `apps.questions` which is where I create my consumers (basically you can think of this as websocket views)
 ```python
 INSTALLED_APPS = (
     'apps.questions',